 “Although a patient may lie perfectly still, the inside of their body, including the tumour, may move and even change shape.
-Changes of a few millmetres might not seem a lot but it significant is when you’re aiming to be as accurate as possible.
+Changes of a few millimetres might not seem a lot but it is significant when you’re aiming to be as accurate as possible.

 “Aiming at a moving target presents a real challenge in radiotherapy because we only want to hit the tumour and avoid the healthy tissue.
 The MR Linac has been designed to overcome this challenge and really could be a game-changer in radiotherapy.